 2018: Turning to robots

-correspondent Lesley Stahl returns to the Fukushima Daiichi Nuclear Power Plant to report the latest.
+correspondent Lesley Stahl reports from the Fukushima Daiichi Nuclear Power Plant.
 To this day, no one knows exactly where the fuel inside the nuclear reactors is, and because it is so deadly, no human can go inside to look for it.
 As Stahl reports in the video player above, the company in charge of the plant has turned to robots to search for the fuel.

 "There are four-legged robots, robots that climb stairs, and even robots that can swim into reactors flooded with water," Stahl says.
 "They're equipped with 3D scanners and cameras that map the terrain, measure radiation levels, and look for the missing fuel."